 Again, this is a personal choice.
-But if your dress is fitted in all the right places and you’d feel better with a bit of shape-wear on, you can’t go wrong with a full-body slip, like the Triumph Perfect Sensation Bodydress
+But if your dress is fitted in all the right places and you’d feel better with a bit of shape-wear on, you can’t go wrong with a full-body slip with a sheath wedding dress, like the Triumph Perfect Sensation Bodydress

 And what about underwear?